 Our students are developing the skills needed to design and engineer interactive websites and applications.
 This is difficult and challenging work, but their prior knowledge of Python, robotics and using an algorithmic approach to problem solving has given them the logic skills needed to tackle this more difficult area of our coding curriculum.

-Under the guidance of Mathematics Coordinator John Kennedy, the coding classes at Brillantmont are proving an extremely popular part of our curriculum, and the students taking part are very much enjoying creating their own games, animations, websites and applications.
+Under the guidance of Mathematics Coordinator JK Kennedy, the coding classes at Brillantmont are proving an extremely popular part of our curriculum, and the students taking part are very much enjoying creating their own games, animations, websites and applications.
 Along with our other STEAM (Science, Technology, Engineering, the Arts and Mathematics) subjects, our coding students are developing valuable skills that have many real world applications and will prepare them for an increasingly digital future.

 Science, technology and computing are increasingly important skills within 21st Century workplaces and having a solid understanding of disciplines such as coding will help students forge their future path within their chosen career.